Corned Beef and Cabbage

 - Brush cabbage with 1 tablespoon olive oil.
 Place in a single layer onto the prepared baking sheet; season with salt and pepper, to taste.

 - Place potatoes and carrots in a single layer onto the second prepared baking sheet.
-Add remaining 2 tablespoons olive oil; gently toss to combine.
-Season with salt and pepper, to taste.
+Add remaining 2 tablespoons olive oil; season with salt and pepper, to taste.
+Gently toss to combine.

 - Place sheet pans into oven, on separate racks, and bake until cabbage is lightly charred and potatoes and carrots are tender, about 30-35 minutes, rotating pans and stirring halfway through baking.